Life Insurance with Alzheimer’s Disease or Dementia.

 What “kind” of life insurance policies can I qualify for?

-Now, as we’ve already stated, individuals who have been diagnosed with Alzheimer’s Disease are not going to be able to qualify for a traditional term or whole life insurance policy.
-Instead, they are going to need to seek out an “alternative” product should they wish to purchase some “type” of coverage for their family.
+As previously stated, individuals diagnosed with Alzheimer’s Disease are not eligible for traditional term or whole-life insurance policies.
+Instead, they need to seek out an alternative product if they wish to purchase coverage for their family.
+This coverage will not require a medical exam or health questions since having Alzheimer’s Disease disqualifies them from any life insurance policy that requires such information.

 Accidental Death Policies.